 Otoplasty is a surgical procedure that treats protruding ears, and it’s one of the few plastic surgeries available to children.
-Performing otoplasty in New York City, Dr. Pearlman curates a personalized otoplasty treatment plan to address the two primary issues related to protruding ears:
+Dr. Pearlman curates a personalized otoplasty treatment plan to address the two primary issues related to protruding ears:

 - First Issue: Conchal bowl, i.e., an excessively deep cup of the ear.
 Dr. Pearlman may remove the small ovals of cartilage or add sutures to minimize the depth of the conchal bowl.